ncollectd/ncollectd/src/plugins/match_csv/README.md

 > > > > Use the last number found.
 > > > > The number is not reset at the end of an interval.
-> > > > It is continously reported until another number is matched.
+> > > > It is continuously reported until another number is matched.

 > > **counter**